Habibullah-Sahan/farleyknight.github.io/nginx.md

     - [Nginx security advisory] (http://mailman.nginx.org/pipermail/nginx-announce/2012/000086.html?_ga=1.165204735.1375076917.1431890626 "Nginx security advisory")
     - [PT-2012-06: Security restrictions bypass in nginx for Windows] (http://english.securitylab.ru/lab/PT-2012-06 "PT-2012-06: Security restrictions bypass in nginx for Windows")

+* **Buffer overflow in the ngx_http_mp4_module:** The issue was discovered by [Matthew Daley] (https://github.com/mdaley "Mathew Daley").
+This enabled a remote attacker overwrite memory locations in a worker process via crafted mp4 file if the ngx_http_mp4_module is used.
+This is vulnerable to v1.1.3-1.1.18 and v1.0.7-1.0.14.
+Not vulnerable in v1.1.19+ and 1.0.15+.
+The patch file can be found [here] (http://nginx.org/download/patch.2012.mp4.txt "here") and the pgp file can be found [here] (http://nginx.org/download/patch.2012.mp4.txt.asc "here").

+    Following are some of the available Security Advisory links regarding this security elxploit:
+    - [Nginx security advisory] (http://mailman.nginx.org/pipermail/nginx-announce/2012/000080.html?_ga=1.126557517.1375076917.1431890626 "Nginx security advisory")
+    - [Exchange.xforce security advisory] (https://exchange.xforce.ibmcloud.com/vulnerabilities/74831 "Exchange.xforce security advisory")

+* **Memory disclosure with specially crafted backend responses:** Matthew Daley is once again responsible for discovering  yet another major issue.
+This can lead to a disclosure of previously freed memory on specially crafted response.
+The issu is vulnerable to v0.1.0-1.1.16 but non-vulnerable to v1.1.17+ and 1.0.14+.
+The patch for the issue can be found [here] (http://nginx.org/download/patch.2012.memory.txt "here") and the pgp can be found [here] (http://nginx.org/download/patch.2012.memory.txt.asc "here").

+    Following are some of the available Security Advisory links regarding this security elxploit:
+    - [Nginx security advisory] (http://mailman.nginx.org/pipermail/nginx-announce/2012/000076.html?_ga=1.54645099.1375076917.1431890626 "Nginx security advisory")
+    - [Openwall security advisory] (http://www.openwall.com/lists/oss-security/2012/03/15/5 "Openwall security advisory")

+* **Buffer overflow in resolver:** Successful exploitation of this issue allows remote attackers to execute arbitrary code in context of the vulnerable application.
+This could be considered as a minor issue.
+While it is vulnerable to v0.6.18-1.1.7, it is not vulnerable in v1.1.8+ and v1.0.10+.
+Upgrading from vulnerable version will solve this problem.
+The changes can be traced [here] (http://trac.nginx.org/nginx/changeset/4268/nginx "here")

+* **Vulnerabilities with invalid UTF-8 sequence on Windows:** This is yet another major security exploit in terms of severity.
+As per [CVE-2010-2266] (http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2010-2266 "CVE-2010-2266"): it can allow remote attackers to cause a denial of service (crash) via certain encoded directory traversal sequences that trigger memory corruption, as demonstrated using the "%c0.%c0." sequence.
+This is vulnerable to nginx/Windows 0.7.52-0.8.40.
+But the issue is ineffective in v0.8.41+ and v0.7.67+.
+More information about this issue can be found [here] (https://www.exploit-db.com/exploits/13818/ "here")

+* **Vulnerabilities with Windows file default stream:** This is also marked as one of the major security exploits.
+Successful attack of this issue can allow remote attackers to obtain source code or unparsed content of arbitrary files under the web document root.
+It is vulnerable to nginx/Windows 0.7.52-0.8.39.
+But it is non velnerable in v0.8.40+ and v0.7.66+.

+    Following are some of the available Security Advisory links regarding this security elxploit:
+    - [viernes, 11 de junio de 2010] (http://spa-s3c.blogspot.com/2010/06/full-responsible-disclosurenginx-engine.html "viernes, 11 de junio de 2010")
+    - [Exploit Database Reference] (https://www.exploit-db.com/exploits/13822/ "Exploit Database Reference")

+* **Vulnerabilities with Windows 8.3 filename pseudonyms:** The severity of this issue has been identified as major.
+According to [Coresecurity] (http://www.coresecurity.com/content/filename-pseudonyms-vulnerabilities "Coresecurity"): by abusing this weakness an attacker can bypass security options implemented in the web server.
+They exemplified by saying that file.shtml will become FILE~1.SHT resulting in unprocessed service of files.
+This issue is vulnerable to nginx/Windows 0.7.52-0.8.32 and non-vulnerable in v0.8.33+ and v0.7.65+.

 ## Companies using PRODUCT_NAME

 List 3 to 5 companies that use this product.
 Make sure to find a reputable page on the web that has this information.
 You should directly quote them somehow.
 If all you have are a set of slides by some guy that worked at the company that made the software, then take a screenshot and use the image as proof.